PabloLION/symmetric-secret-share/README.md

 ## Security

 - There are `256**32==1,15e+77` keys of 32 of ASCII (one-byte utf-8 string).
-- To generate this kind of key, you can use `sss key --generate`.
+- To generate ASCII key, you can use `sss key --generate`.
-- There are `256**64==1.34e+154` keys of 64 of ASCII (two-byte utf-8 string).
-- To generate two-byte utf-8 string, a possibility is to use [onlineutf8tools](https://onlineutf8tools.com/generate-random-utf8?&length=32&count=8&bytes-per-char=2)
+- To generate two-byte utf-8 string, a possibility is to use [onlineutf8tools](https://onlineutf8tools.com/generate-random-utf8?&length=16&count=8&bytes-per-char=2)

 ## Contribute